NBISweden/workshop-mlbiostatistics/index.md

 title:  'Introduction to biostatistics and machine learning'
 ---

-Note: we are building a new website for 2021 course, running online 2021-10-04 - 2021-10-08.
-Application is open [here](https://forms.gle/w4WLmuLAX8pUWydm8)
+Note: we are building a new website for 2021 course.
+At the moment, the website contains schedule and materials from 2020.

 ##### <img border="0" src="icons/info.svg" width="40" height="40"> Introduction to biostatistics and machine learning